AnEvilPenguin/TCSA.DrinksMenu/README.md

 # Areas to Improve

 - Per the challenge above, perhaps Anonymous or Expando Objects may help with the digging...
+- Error handling
+  - The API used here doesn't really go into what errors it can generate and under what conditions So I didn't really do any error handling
+  - Propert handling of Auth errors, rate limiting, etc. would be good to look into
+- Configuration, we're just using a test API key here.
+In the real world we'd want some sort of configuration to allow the user to set this

 # Resources Used